fws-solutions/starter_s/README.md

 # _S WP Starter
+*Version: 2.0.0*

-*"Do Not Underestimate The Power Of
+> Do Not Underestimate The Power Of
-  WordPress."*
+  WordPress.